 LBC Students are also held to the conduct that is outlined in the institution’s Student Handbook (pdf).
 Social Work students are subject to all federal and state laws that are applicable in the state of Pennsylvania.
 A student may be terminated from the social work program for violating any of these laws, rules, or regulations.
 Social Work students may also be dismissed from the Program for violation of the NASW Code of Ethics.
 This policy does not replace any college-wide disciplinary process or policy.

 If the student(s) disputes the alleged charges or sanctions, there remains the right to appeal.
-All appeal requests must be submitted to the Vice President for Student Services.
+All appeal requests must be submitted to the Dean of Students.
 An appeal must be made in writing and include the basis for the appeal, and must be received within three calendar days after the receipt of an imposed sanction.
 An appeal is normally based on one or more of the following conditions:

 The Student Handbook (pdf) outlines the steps necessary for the full process of Student Appeals.

 Students may have a grievance about the academic performance relating to one of the social work faculty.
 If this occurs, the student should strive to seek resolution directly with the faculty member.
 Should this not resolve the concern, the student should request that the faculty member and the student meet with the Chair of the Counseling and Social Work Department.
 Failure to resolve the academic issue at this level could precipitate the student requesting a meeting with the Vice President of Academic Affairs along with the faculty member.
 If the student does not believe that an adequate solution has been received, the student can file an official appeal through the Appeals Process which is outlined in the Student Handbook (pdf).

 The Field Education component of the student learning experience has outlined policies relating to the entrance into the field.